 For clarity, Azure monitoring in Checkmk has been designed so that each Azure resource group is represented by a logical (so to speak) host in Checkmk.
 This is done with the help of a piggyback procedure.
 This piggyback will take data from the Azure host using special agents, and within Checkmk redirect it to these resource group hosts.

 The resource group hosts do not automatically appear in Checkmk.
-Place these hosts either manually or — from Version VERSION[1.6.0] — optionally with the new Dynamic Configuration Daemon (DCD).
+Place these hosts either manually or optionally with the Dynamic Configuration Daemon (DCD).
 Important — when doing so the names of the hosts must exactly match the names of the resource groups — and this is also case-sensitive!
 If you are uncertain about the exact spelling of the groups’ names, you can do this directly from the Azure Agent Info service on the Azure host.

-Treasures Directory you will find all of the Piggyhosts for which there are data,
+find_piggy_orphans auxiliary script from the treasures Directory you will find all of the piggyback hosts for which there are data,

 but which have not yet been created as a host in Checkmk:

-Configure the resource group hosts without an IP address (analogous to the Azure host), and select No Agent as the agent.
+Configure the resource group hosts without an IP address (analogous to the Azure host), and select No API integrations, no Checkmk agent as the agent and Always use and expect piggyback data as piggyback.

 If you now perform a service discovery on one of these resource group hosts, you will find there are additional services that specifically relate to this resource group: